krallice/xripd/README.md

 There are two IPC channels between the two processes used for transferring data internally:

 #### Anonymous Pipe
-As a RIPv2 RESPONSE message is recieved by the daemon by another router, it unpacks the one-or-many rip_msg_entry_t's (aka routes) contained in the UDP datagram, converts these into our internal datastructure rib_entry_t, and sends them to the rib via an anonymouse pipe.
+As a RIPv2 RESPONSE message is recieved by the daemon by another router, it unpacks the one-or-many rip_msg_entry_t's (aka routes) contained in the UDP datagram, converts these into our internal datastructure rib_entry_t, and sends them to the rib via an anonymous pipe.

 A pipe provides a method of transferring a stream of bytes through the kernel between two processes.
 As the rib_entry_t struct is fixed in size, both processes read/write from the pipe in units of rib_entry_t's fixed byte size.
 This is a rudimentary way of message passing through a stream interface.
 Cool.